bobleesj/cifkit/paper.md

-Python applications that automate crystal structure analysis, enabling the extraction of physics-based features crucial for understanding geometric configurations and identifying irregularities. `cifkit` offers functions such as plotting coordination geometry-based polyhedron from each site, calculating bond fractions, determining atomic mixing information, and sorting .cif files based on a set of attributes.
+Python applications that automate crystal structure analysis, enabling the extraction of physics-based features crucial for understanding geometric configurations and identifying irregularities. `cifkit` offers functions such as plotting a coordination geometry-based polyhedron from each site, calculating bond fractions, determining atomic mixing information, and sorting .cif files based on a set of attributes.

 # Statement of need

-In solid state chemistry and materials science, the Crystallographic Information File (CIF) [@hall_crystallographic_1991] is the primary file format for storing and distributing crystal structure information.
+In solid-state chemistry and materials science, the Crystallographic Information File (CIF) [@hall_crystallographic_1991] is the primary file format for storing and distributing crystal structure information.
 Open-source Python packages for reading, editing, and creating CIF files include Python Materials Genomics